LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Magnetic Resonance Imaging (+mri) stands as a cornerstone in clinical diagnostics, utilizing the principles of nuclear magnetic resonance (+nmr) to generate cross-sectional black-and-white images of the body.
 This indispensable method plays a central role in contemporary medicine and research, contributing significantly to saving lives.
 Despite its widespread use, traditional (+mri) systems often rely on large, heavy, and expensive magnets to achieve the necessary homogeneity of the magnetic field for accurate imaging. [@Nitz2016]

 Various types of magnets are applicated in different (+mri) systems.
-Permanent magnets generate a steady yet relatively weak magnetic field, electro magnets are energized by electrical currents and superconducting electro magnets produce magnetic fields through electric induction.
+Permanent magnets generate a steady yet relatively weak magnetic field, electromagnets are energized by electrical currents and superconducting electromagnets produce magnetic fields through electric induction.
 Regardless of the type, the primary objective is to create a homogeneous magnetic field within the (+mri).
 The higher the homogeneity, the more accurate the measurements.
 Homogeneity in composed (+mri) can be adapted using the shimming procedure which requires a lot of effort and is prone to errors.
 This uniform magnetic field aligns the molecules within the body or object, setting the stage for a second magnetic system to stimulate these molecules for spin-measurements.